NUbots/NUbots/module/purpose/Goalie/README.md

 Play soccer in the goalie position.
 Either bypasses GameController and force playing, or uses GameController information to decide what to do.

-In the read state, walks to the goals.
+In the ready state, walks to the goals.

 In the playing state (for both normal game mode and penalty shootout), finds the ball, fixates on the ball and dives if the ball is close.